sahilrajput03/learn-raspberry/README.md

 # TODO:

 - Try out installing debian coz its only 400mb and its base of 90% linux distros.
-Watch how to install by DistroTube: [Click here](https://youtu.be/-pnLU66ZFFA)
+Watch how to install by DistroTube: [Click here](https://youtu.be/-pnLU66ZFFA).
+Good thing is that I can have my raspbery pi attachd to my tv and I can switch to pc anytime I want, but I need to make room for the harddisk to be attached to the raspi to it all the time for that, so I can use my harddisk as a bit drive with it.

 # Device Details